Alondra1752/Project-Navigator/README.md

 Click on the link on the bottom of this page to start using the Project Navigator!
 On this app, you can
 - Create tasks
-    - Add the task title, a description, and the due date
+    - Add the task title, a description, and the due date of your task
 - Organize tasks
     - Drag and drop tasks between columns to reflect their current status.
-- Monitor Project Progress
+- Monitor Project Progress such as when the task is due

 ![alt text](image-1.png)